Jumpscale/g8cockpit/docs/deployer_bot/installation.md

-# Installation
+# Installation of the Cockpit Deployer Chatbot

-This Telegram chatbot is used to allow people to easily deploy a [Cockpit](https://github.com/Jumpscale/jscockpit/tree/master/app).
+This Telegram chatbot is used to allow people to easily deploy a Cockpit.

 This chatbot is composed of two components:

 - the chatbot itself
-- a small [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)) app that is used to receive callback from ItsYou.online for oauth workflow
+- a small [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)) app that is used to receive callback from ItsYou.online for OAuth 2.0 workflow

 Both need to be started for the chatbot to properly work.

 ## How to start the chatbot

-To start the chatbot you can use the little CLI provided, [telegram-bot](telegram-bot).
+To start the chatbot you can use the little **telegram-bot** CLI command:

 ```bash
 Usage: telegram-bot [OPTIONS]